 Using a variety of question types can also help your learners beat the forgetting curve.
 Our research has shown that 56% of e-learning question types used in Easygenerator are single- or multiple-choice.
 Don’t just repeat, ask the question and offer the knowledge in different formats, e.g. a quiz, a scenario question, text, visuals, video.
 In other words, you should make use of a variety of question types in order to gain maximum impact from your course.

-As a guideline, aim for a course length of five to 15 minutes.
+As an e-learning best practice, aim for a course length of 5 to 15 minutes.
 If you cannot reach your learning goal within 30 minutes, split it into multiple learning objectives or use a learning path (create a series of courses).

 Use short paragraphs and sentences and get straight to the point.
 Ideally, no more than 25% of your sentences should exceed 20 words.